pramam/webdriverio-saucedemo-testing/README.md

 ## Notable with the target test site

 The demo application will log you out after 10 minutes.
-This is part of the design of the site and this functionaility is also tested in the state machine.
+This is part of the design of the site and this functionality is also tested in the state machine.

 ## Finite State Machine
 Play with the application at [Swag Labs](https://www.saucedemo.com/) and then see the State Machine diagram below.
 The letters in Red are states.
 The arrows with the Turquoise numbers are transitions.